5 Movies About Female Entrepreneurs To Inspire Your Career Journey

 Sweet Home Alabama

 A classic romantic comedy about being true to yourself also features a savvy businesswoman as its protagonist.
 Melanie Carmichael (Reese Witherspoon) is a fashion designer who lives a seemingly perfect life.
 When her wealthy and well-connected boyfriend proposes, everything seems like it’s right out of a fairy tale, but Melanie is hiding a secret past.
-Growing up with poor Southern roots, Melanie has gone through lengths to hide her upbringing, like changing her name from Smooter to Carmichael, and now has to go back home to file a divorce with her childhood sweetheart.
+Growing up with poor Southern roots, Melanie has gone to lengths to hide her upbringing, like changing her name from Smooter to Carmichael, and now has to go back home to file a divorce with her childhood sweetheart.

 Though the movie mostly focuses on romance, one of the defining parts of Melanie’s character is that she is a successful businesswoman who’s clawed her way up to the top.
 However, she’s forgone parts of herself in order to achieve that success.
 Eventually, she ends up embracing the parts of herself she tried to hide, and reaches a happy ending with her childhood sweetheart, continuing that success!
 It’s an important lesson for us to remember, too: don’t compromise yourself just for the sake of success.
 Stay true to yourself, and you’ll feel better about the accomplishments you achieve.